-Do you know Vrindavan is to have the world’s tallest temple by 2024?
+Do you know Vrindavan will have the world’s tallest temple by 2024?
 Not only that, it’d supposedly be the costliest temple in the world with an expense of approximately ₹300 crores!

 That’d be an architectural marvel, a sight to adore when it is ready.